UN-OCHA/hpc-actions/README.md

   * Once checks pass, merge the pull request, this will:
     * Create the tag / release on GitHub.
-    * Trigger a build of the docker image in GitHub Actions (if neccesary, usually not as it should reuse and retag the image on stage).
+    * Trigger a build of the docker image in GitHub Actions (if necessary, usually not as it should reuse and retag the image on stage).
     * Open a "mergeback" Pull Request, to merge the changes back into develop.
   * After the checks are complete:
     * deploy to the environment using the appropriate method.